Peter Nocella: String Quartet No.1 in Blue, Movement II

 Peter Nocella: String Quartet No.2 in Red, Movement I

 Igor Szwec is a highly regarded concertmaster and violin soloist featured in numerous concert appearances and recordings.
 As a boy of twelve he won the Philadelphia Youth Orchestra Competition and soloed with the Philadelphia Orchestra.
 Later he was awarded a full scholarship to the Philadelphia Musical Academy.
 He studied violin with Jaro Megasuik and Karen Tuttle.
 Igor, for many years was a member of the highly regarded Concerto Soloists.
-He performs regularly with such ensembles as the Philadelphia Chamber Orchestra, Academy of Vocal Arts, Orchestra 2001, Opera Company of Philadelphia, Pennsylvania Ballet Company, and Philly Pops.
+He performs regularly with such ensembles as the Philadelphia Chamber Orchestra, Academy of Vocal Arts, Orchestra 2001, Opera Philadelphia, Pennsylvania Ballet Company.
+Also, for sixteen years, Igor was concert master for the Philly Pops.
 While living in Ottawa, Canada, he was a member of the prestigious National Arts Centre Orchestra and of the Constable String Quartet.
 Upon returning to Philadelphia, He often appeared as a soloist with the Philadelphia Concerto Soloists, and is a preferred recording studio concertmaster for such artists as Janet Jackson, Jennifer Lopez, Justin Timberlake, and Will Smith.
 Igor has also performed with such notable musicians as cellist, Bernard Greenhouse, pianist, Menahem Pressler, hornist, John Barrows, violist, Raphael Hillyer of the Juillard String Quartet, and violist Denys Koromzai of the Hungarian String Quartet.
 Additionally, he has shared the stage with Iona Brown, well-known violin soloist and concertmaster with St. Martins in the Field, and has performed under the baton of Lorin Maazel, Ricardo Muti, Charles Dutoit, Yehudi Menuhin, JoAnn Falletta, and Max Rudolf.

 Gregory Teperman's musicality, sense of style, and musical joie de vivre is evident whenever he performs.
 In demand as a concertmaster and violin soloist, for many years Gregory has performed with the Opera Company of Philadelphia, Pennsylvania Ballet Company, and for numerous musical productions at the Forrest and Walnut Street theaters.
 He has also performed with the Chamber Music Society of Philadelphia, and the American Society of Ancient Instruments.
 Currently a member of the AVA and the Philly Pops Orchestras, he is also concertmaster for Broadway at the Academy and for the Walnut Street Theatre.
 In 1984-85 Gregory served as both the assistant concertmaster of the Trenton Symphony and concertmaster for The Bucks County Symphony.
 Before immigrating to the United States in 1982, he performed with the Chamber Orchestra of Radio and Television Company, USSR, Moscow Symphony Orchestra under Director V. Dudarov, Moldavian Philharmonic Symphony Orchestra under the baton of renowned, music director, T.Gurtovoy, and the University Symphony Orchestra, for whom he was concertmaster.
 Gregory studied in Russia at the Moscow Conservatory and at Moldavian University of Arts, and has performed with Pavarotti, Carreras, The Three Tenors as well as such popular artists as Johnny Mathis, Frank Sinatra, and Smokey Robinson, Among other popular recording artists, he has recorded with Jennifer Lopez and Justin Timberlake.
 Among others, Gregory has also performed under the batons of Ricardo Muti, Timophei Gurtovoi, Veronica Dudarov, Max Rudolf, Gerard Schwarz, and Christopher Macatsoris.